devshaun-c/instahome-exercise/README.md

   - [ ] Activity page
 - [ ] Revise schedule database
   - [ ] Make schedule as Root (use partnerName as key)
+- [ ] Checkout summary page
+  - [ ] On register + countdown, set firebase to reserve spot
+    - [ ] Field for viewing:TRUE and paid:TRUE
+  - [ ] On dismount, remove record if no checkout
+- [ ] Newsletter
+  - [ ] Get notified if there's new activities

 ## Done